 Preparation for onion chutney recipe

-- Soak tamarind and jaggery in half cup water.
+- Skip this step if using lemon juice & sugar.
+Soak tamarind and jaggery in half cup water.
 Set this aside.

 Tempering onion chutney

 1. Wash and peel onions.
-Chop or cube them.
+Chop or cube them to 1 inch pieces.

 2. Soak little tamarind and 1 tsp jaggery in half cup water.
 Often tamarind has impurities, so I just rinse it once and soak in water.
 You can also use it directly, if you do not prefer to soak.